WMZS-Modding/Word2TXT/README.md

 Having trouble copying text from PDF?
 No problem, Word2TXT app will help you extract text from images.

 ## Features
+- Word to Images: The legacy feature
-- Word to Images: Important feature.
+- PDF to Images: Important feature.
 You should start with it first
 - JPEG to PNG: Not important feature, but it will be useful if you want to convert JPEG to PNG
 - OCR Images: Central feature.
 It will export images to text for you to copy and paste into Word.
 Supported 2 modes:
     + Fast: Export fast thanks to your CPU.
 For desktops, I recommend 4 CPUs.
 For laptops, I recommend 2 CPUs or less
     + Slow: Slower but more efficient mode.
 I recommend this mode for laptops, or for desktops too

 ## Installation
 ### 1. Download `Tesseract OCR`